jusjag/CodeFirstGirls_Formula1/README.md

 JOIN Status S on R.StatusID=S.StatusID
 ORDER BY R.ResultID;
 ```
+So now you can actually see the table content: the circuit, year, driver, constructor, start & end position, points etc.<br><br>
 ![alt text](https://github.com/jusjag/CodeFirstGirls_Formula1/blob/main/Project_Screenshots/1.1.View1-output.jpg)

-And just to play a little more, another view using the first one:<br>
+And just to play a little more, another view using the first one, showing if the driver has lost or gained the position during the race:<br>
 ```SQL
 CREATE OR REPLACE VIEW LostGained AS
 SELECT